analogdevicesinc/MaximAI_Documentation/README.md

-# Maxim AI Documentation
+# Analog Devices AI Documentation

-This is the home for IC, EV Kit, SDK, and AI documentation for the Maxim AI product family.
+This is the home for IC, EV Kit, SDK, and AI documentation for the Analog Devices MAX78000/MAX78002 AI product family.

 **START HERE:**